waterlinked/blueos-ugps-extension/readme.md

 ## State

-This extension is currently in development.
-It **has no UI page** (so creates no listing in the sidebar of BlueOS).
+This extension **has no UI page** (so it creates no listing in the sidebar of BlueOS).

 ## Functionality

-Assuming the UGPS is detected and working this service
+Assuming the UGPS is detected and working, this service
 * forwards MAVLink data from [Mavlink2Rest](https://github.com/patrickelectric/mavlink2rest) like depth to the UGPS Topside (to enable it to function)
 * forwards locator position from UGPS Topside to MAVLink (message `GPS_INPUT`)
     * the autopilot should send corresponding `GPS_RAW_INT` messages to the topside computer (QGroundControl)